baldwin-agency/magento2-module-image-cleanup/README.md

 This module has the option to detect such directories and can remove them together with all the files in there.

+## Note to self

+In our class `Baldwin\ImageCleanup\Finder\UnusedCacheHashDirectoriesFinder`, we borrowed some code from core Magento that was private and not easily callable.
+We made only very slight changes to deal with coding standards and static analysis, but it's mostly the same as the original source.
+These pieces of code was based on code that didn't really change since Magento 2.3.4.

+It's important that we check with every single new Magento version that gets released, that the code in `Magento\MediaStorage\Service\ImageResize` doesn't change in such a way that we need to adapt for our own implementation.

+So this is something that needs to be double checked with every new Magento release.